4Cs of Diamonds

 Need a Primer you can carry around?
 Download this PDF on the 4Cs, or look below for the 4Cs of diamonds defined:

 Diamonds can have internal characteristics known as inclusions or external characteristics known as blemishes.
 Diamonds without inclusions or blemishes are rare; however, most characteristics can only be seen with magnification.
+Learn more about diamond clarity and how it is determined.

 The carat is the diamond’s physical weight measured in metric carats.
 One carat equals 1/5 gram and is subdivided into 100 points.
 Carat weight is the most objective of the 4Cs.
-It involves no estimates, comparisons or judgments.

 The Fifth C: Confidence